bachlge/UI5-Local/README.md

 (anonymous) @ vaadin-bundle-be22a6ca42c2827921a5.cache.js:202
 ```

-7. app works as expected if the com.vaadin artifactId is changed to vaadin-core
+7. workaround: app works as expected if the com.vaadin artifactId is changed to vaadin-core

 ```
         <dependency>